ZhenhanHu/RecipeAnalysis/README.md

 **Alternative Hypothesis**: The missingness of ratings does depend on the amount of time <br>
 **Test Statistic**: The absolute difference between the mean of minutes when the rating is missing and the mean of minutes when the rating is not missing <br>
 **Significance Level**: 0.01 <br>
-After finding the observed test statistic is around 122.70 and a list of sample test statistics from 500 repetitions of shuffling, the p_value is 0.022, thus we do not reject the null hypothesis and conclude that the missingness of rating does not depend on minutes. <br>
+After finding the observed test statistic is around 122.70 and a list of sample test statistics from 500 repetitions of shuffling, **the p_value is 0.022**, thus we do not reject the null hypothesis and the result implies that the missingness of rating does not depend on minutes. <br>

 <iframe
   src="assets/q3_minutes_permu.html"